bolnel/nelsite1/content/articles/psm-2-certification-exam-preparation.md

 ## How in-demand is the PSM II certification?
 Is it worth getting it?

-Among the people who passed the PSM I assessment, only around 5% went on to take PSM II.
+Among the people who passed the PSM I assessment, only around 7% went on to take PSM II.
+However, that's a higher percentage than before, and the total number of PSM II certification holders nearly doubled in the last few years.

-{{< figure src="/article_images/PSM-holders-Count-Scrum-org.jpg" alt="Number of Scrum.org Professional Scrum Master certification holders on each of the three levels" caption="Screenshot from Scrum.org">}}
+{{< figure src="/article_images/PSM-holders-Count-Scrum-org.jpg" alt="Number of Scrum.org Professional Scrum Master certification holders on each of the three levels" caption="PSM certification holders in 2025">}}

 The second level of PSM is definitely more of a challenge than the first.
 Since [the best thing about getting a certification](/articles/are-certifications-worth-it/) is the knowledge and insights you get while preparing for the exam, you’ll gain a lot from taking the PSM II test.